josepwil/portfolio/src/content/posts/decisionMaker.md

 Decision Maker is a Full Stack application that helps users make decisions by creating and sharing polls with their friends, the results are then visualized using graphs.

-Tech Stack: JS, jQuery, AJAX, Node/Express, Postgres
+<strong>Tech Stack: JS, jQuery, AJAX, Node/Express, Postgres</strong>

 [Click here to check out the code on github](https://github.com/josepwil/DecisionMaker)